auth0/docs/articles/custom-domains/index.md

 If you are unable to complete the verification process within three days, you'll need to start over.
 :::

-### Step 3: Complete feature-specific setup
+### Step 3: Additional configuration steps

 There may be additional steps you must complete depending on which Auth0 features you are using.
-Take a look at our [feature-specific setup guide](/custom-domains/feature-specific-setup) for more information.
+See the [Additional Configuration for Custom Domains](/custom-domains/additional-configuration) document for more information.

 ## FAQ